chilliiiice/Autoscribe-Video-and-Audio-Transcription-with-Word-PDF-Converstion-and-YT-Download/README.md

 # FFmpeg Setup

 **Prerequisite:** Make sure FFmpeg is installed.
-You can download it from:
+You can download it from any of these two:
 - [FFmpeg official builds](https://www.ffmpeg.org/download.html#build-windows)
 - [Gyan’s FFmpeg builds](https://www.gyan.dev/ffmpeg/builds/)